 After Agashya came into power, he raised the number of group members to 27 with 9 females in only eight years.
 The name Agashya means ‘something special’, and it was given to him in recognition of his ability to lead such a big group.
 What’s more, in June 2011, the group was named the AGASHYA FAMILY.

-See the largest silverback in the world, and catch rare and spectacular footage of him beating his chest.
-Join us on an expedition, and let’s see if we can spot this lively group in their natural surroundings.
+On this gorilla tour, you can see the largest silverback in the world, and catch rare and spectacular footage of him beating his chest.
+Join us on a gorilla trekking expedition, and let’s see if we can spot this lively group in their natural surroundings.

 When the leader died, some of the remaining silverbacks took the females from group thirteen: Ijisho, Gukunda, Kampanga.
 Later, they also took Safari and other females from group eleven.
 The newly-formed group consisted of four females and two silverbacks.
 The group was then called Sabyinyo, after the mountain where it was first localized.